MrBlankCoding/BreadLang/README.md

 Normal builds (`make build`) are for development and do NOT bundle LLVM.

 For a release-style bundle, use one of the packaging targets below.
-The output is a folder you can zip and copy to another Mac.
+This will generate a self-contained folder (under `dist/` by default) that you can zip and copy to another Mac.

 ### Package for your current Mac architecture (fast)